-If a Student does not feel that the school has adequately addressed a complaint or concern, the student may consider contacting the Accrediting Commission.
-All complaints considered by the Commission must be in writing form, with the permission from the complainant(s) for the Commission to forward a copy of the complaint to the school for a response.
-The Commission will keep the complainant(s) informed as to the status of the complaint as well as the final resolution.
+Schools accredited by the Accrediting Commission of Career Schools and Colleges must have a procedure and operational plan for handling student complaints.
+If a student does not feel that the school has adequately addressed a complaint or concern, the student may consider contacting the Accrediting Commission.
+All complaints reviewed by the Commission must be in written form and should grant permission for the Commission to forward a copy of the complaint to the school for a response.
+This can be accomplished by filing the ACCSC Complaint Form.
+The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the Commission.
 Please direct all inquiries to:

-Accrediting Commission of Career Schools and Colleges

-2101 Wilson Boulevard; Suite 302, Arlington, VA 22201, (703) 247-4212, www.accsc.org
+Accrediting Commission of Career Schools & Colleges 2101 Wilson Boulevard, Suite 302 Arlington, VA 22201 www.accsc.org | complaints@accsc.org